bioperl/bioperl.github.io/howtos/Glyphs.md

 To view the glyph, we need to write a small script that exercises it.
 Example 2 shows a suitable one:

-'''Example 2.
-A script to exercise the hourglass glyph'''
+*Example 2.
+A script to exercise the hourglass glyph*

 ```perl